ballerina-platform/ballerina-dev-website/learn/getting-started/language-basics.md

 ## Strings

-Strings are an immutable sequence of zero or more unicode characters.
+Strings are an immutable sequence of zero or more Unicode characters.
 To define a string type, you use the keyword ``string`` in Ballerina.

 ```ballerina
 string grin = “\u{1F600}”